vuldb/cyber_threat_intelligence/Lokibot/README.md

 ## TTP - Tactics, Techniques, Procedures

-Tactics, techniques, and procedures summarize the suspected ATT&CK techniques used by LokiBot.
+Tactics, techniques, and procedures summarize the suspected ATT&CK techniques used by Lokibot.
 This data is unique as it uses our predictive model for actor profiling.

 ID | Technique | Description | Confidence
 -- | --------- | ----------- | ----------